nolauren/workshops/networkanalysis_weingart.md

 - Charachter Network (Graham Sack 2012) - charachter co-occurance networks.
 Literary trends.
 - Body in Folklore (Weingart & Jorgensen 2013 - "Representations of Gender and the Body in European Folktales")

+## Network Data and Decision Making / Part 2

+### Data vs Capta
+- Data (n) - Neuter past participle of dare (latin)/ what which is given
+- Capta (n) -Neuter past participle pf capere (latin)/ "That which is taken"

+Teach: Have students redo Moretti's network.
+Rarely do!

+### Choosing Varibles
+- spectrum of subjectivity
+- subjective process of variable choice
+- all that data -> bottom of the iceberg

+### Network Data

+Flows -  Potentiona <--> Actual (Helpful slide he has)

+### Generating Data
+- image of dining room... how to make the network?
+What decisions will we make?
+Ex. charachter interactions

+Scott fan of doing mulitple networks and the results agree, then can trust the result.
+Not a fan of one graph, see!, walk away.

+### The Matrix
+graph theory -> linear algebra (not happy with self loops, particulary in gephi)

+### Adjacency/ Edge List
+Prefered mode.
+(Relational database -> a join table) Not for underlying representation.
+Need this as a data structure.

+### Node & Edge Lists
+Makes it easier to add attributes.